 Learn to Say No – a lot of stress is caused by having too many things to do.
 You will feel less stressed when you say yes to the priorities and filter out the things that are not that important.

 Stress is dangerous for your health and your teeth and we hope that you take it seriously.
-If you have any concerns about the impact it is having on your oral health, call and schedule an appointment.
+If you have any concerns about the impact it is having on your oral health or are looking for a new dentist, give us a call.

 Knoxville Family & Sedation Dentistry (865) 922-1613